-- 2 Choose the correct gateway model (one or two ports). - 3 Select the function for the port (IEC 61850 or Modbus TCP/IP).
-If the gateway has two ports, one must be IEC 61850 and the other Modbus TCP/IP. - 4 Enter the IP address and other network information for the gateway port. - IP ADDRESS: The IP address must be a fixed IP address.
-Contact your network administrator for assistance. - SUBNET MASK: Enter the gateway's subnet mask. - IP GATEWAY: The IP gateway address is optional, and is not required for networks that do not use a default gateway. - 5 If the gateway has two ports, enter the network information for the second port. - 6 Enter the NTP ADDRESS.
+- 3 Select the desired PLX82 Port mode.
+You can use a dedicated Ethernet port for each protocol (2 Ports), or use the same Ethernet port for both protocols (1 Port). - 4 Select the function of each port (IEC 61850 or Modbus TCP/IP). - 5 Enter the IP address and other network information for the gateway port(s). - IP ADDRESS: The IP address must be a fixed IP address.
+Contact your network administrator for assistance. - SUBNET MASK: Enter the gateway's subnet mask. - IP GATEWAY: The IP gateway address is optional, and is not required for networks that do not use a default gateway. - 6 Enter the NTP ADDRESS.
 The gateway polls the server for the current date and time.
-For example, in the USA, there are a number of time servers and their IP addresses listed at http://tf.nist.gov/tf-cgi/servers.cgi. - 7 Enter the NTP UPDATE TIME.
+For example, in the USA, there are a number of time servers and their IP addresses listed at http://tf.nist.gov/tf-cgi/servers.cgi.

+- 7 Enter the NTP UPDATE TIME.
 This is the polling interval (in minutes) for the current date and time.
-A value of 0 means the gateway does not poll the NTP server.

-- 8 Enter the PLX8x MODBUS REGISTERS information.
-The ProSoft gateway's beginning Modbus registers.
+A value of 0 means the gateway does not poll the NTP server. - 8 Enter the PLX8x Modbus Registers information.
+This is the PLX82-MNET-61850's beginning Modbus registers.
 This allows Modbus clients to access Modbus data on the gateway.
 All of the tags in the ProSoft tag database are in a numbered array of Modbus registers, addressed as 1 to 65535.
-See Viewing Modbus TCP/IP Server Mapping (page 52) to look up the tag addressing. - PLX READ START: The address of the first Modbus read data register in the gateway's tag database for read-only IED data.
-A value of 1 means the first available Modbus read data register is accessed using a Modbus Holding Register address of 40,001 (or 400,001 if using six-digit addressing).
+See Viewing Modbus TCP/IP Server Mapping (page 47) to look up the tag addressing. - PLX READ START: The address of the first Modbus read data register in the gateway's tag database for read-only IED data.
+A value of 1 means the first available Modbus read data register is accessed using a Modbus Holding Register address of 40001 (or 400001 if using six-digit addressing).
 Valid values are 1 to 65535.
 The default value is 1. - PLX WRITE START: The address of the first Modbus write data register in the gateway's tag database for writable IED data.
-A value of 1,000 means address 41,001.
+A value of 1000 means address 41001.
 Valid values are in the range 1 to 65535.
-The default value is 1,000. - 9 Enter the MODBUS SERVER CONNECTIONS information.
+The default value is 1000. - 9 Enter the Modbus Server Connections information.
 The gateway supports multiple MNET servers and MBAP servers. - CONNECTION TIMEOUT: This is the number of seconds the Server will wait to receive new data.
 If the Modbus TCP/IP server does not receive any new data during this time, it will close the Ethernet socket connection.
 Valid values are 0 to 1200 seconds.
 The default value is 60. - ENCAPSULATED MODBUS: This is the number of Modbus TCP/IP client devices that will communicate with the gateway using TCP/IP Service Port 2000.
-These are devices that use Modbus RTU serial-style message structures enclosed in an Ethernet wrapper. - MBAP: This is the number of Modbus TCP/IP client devices that will communicate with the gateway using Schneider Electric MBAP-style messages on TCP/IP Service Port 502.
+These are devices that use Modbus RTU serial-style message structures enclosed in an Ethernet wrapper. - MBAP: This is the number of Modbus TCP/IP client devices that will communicate with the gateway using Schneider Electric MBAP-style messages on TCP/IP Service Port 502. - 10 Click OK and save the project.